cuicaihao/GitReview/ReadMe.md

 Git has a mutable index called stage.
 Git tracks changes.

-Update the ReadMe.md in dev branch
+Update the ReadMe.md in dev branch.

+Update the ReadMe.md in master branch.